reissbaker/st4t3/README.md

 machine.jump();  // Prints "Jumped with power 5.6"
 ```

-Note that both static props and regular props can be updated via `msg.goto`;
+Note that both static props and regular props can be updated via `goto`; the
-the only difference is that static props don't need to be passed into
+only difference is that static props don't need to be passed into
 `machine.start`.
 This can be useful for nesting machines, where the inner state
 machine has extra props that the outer one doesn't need to be aware of.